Kubernetes

 If you have connected to a cluster, any changes you make to its resources will be automatically reflected in the IDE.
 If your resources are not automatically updated (due to missing rights of your cluster role), there is a message about automatic refresh being forbidden in the Services tool window.
 In this case, you can refresh resources manually.

-With IntelliJ IDEA, you can view logs for a container in a selected resource.
+With IntelliJ IDEA, you can view cluster logs and logs from selected resources.
 You can filter them by date, source, and specific values in log messages.

 Select the log source in one of the following ways:

-To view logs for all resources, select your Kubernetes root node and, on the right side of the Services tool window, click (Follow Log).
+To view logs for all resources, select your Kubernetes cluster and click (Follow Log) on the toolbar of the Services tool window.

-To view logs for a particular resource, select the resource and, on the right side of the Services tool window, click (Follow Log).
+To view logs for a particular resource, select the resource and click (Follow Log) on the toolbar of the Services tool window.
 Alternatively, right-click a resource and select Follow Log.

 If multiple containers exist in the pod, select the one you want to follow logs for from the displayed list of containers.